Data protection declaration & data protection notice

 Used to store the session status

-On our website, we offer you the option of accessing our social media sites via so-called "social media buttons".
-To protect your data, these buttons were only included on the website as a graphic or link that provides a link to the corresponding website of the button provider.
-Clicking on the graphic or the link will forward you to the services of the respective provider.
-Only then will your data be sent to the respective provider.
-If you do not click on the graphic or the link, there will be no exchange between you and the providers of the social media platforms.
-Information about the collection and use of your data in the social networks can be found in the respective terms of use of the respective providers:
+On our website, we offer you the option to access our social media profiles via so-called “social media buttons.”
+To protect your data, these buttons have been integrated into the website solely as graphics or links that direct you to the respective website of the button provider.
+By clicking on the graphic or link, you will be redirected to the services of the respective provider.
+Only then will your data be sent to the respective providers.
+If you do not click on the graphic or link, no data exchange takes place between you and the providers of the social media platforms.
+Information regarding the collection and use of your data on social networks can be found in the respective terms of use of the

 LinkedIn (LinkedIn Ireland Unlimited Company, Wilton Place, Dublin 2, Ireland)